From Lukov with Love by Mariana Zapata

 Format: eBook

-Reread: Three Times
+Re-read: Three Times

-Review - From Lukov with Love
+From Lukov with Love Review

 My mom said I had serious trust issues, but honestly, the more people I met, the more I didn’t want to meet more.